daksh1010/Git/README.md

 - Create a new branch (called Task5) in your fork.
 Add a dummy piece of code and commit it to this branch.
 Do this 5 more times.
 - Now you want to **remove some intermediate commits**.
 Remove commit no. 2 and 4 using rebase.
-- Push all the commits into Task5 and create a Pull Request.
+-Push all the commits into Task5 and create a Pull Request.